Skip to Main Content

 This guide introduces the basics of how to conduct a variety of literature reviews.

-A narrative literature review is an integrated analysis of the existing literature used to summarize a body of literature, draw conclusions about a topic, and identify research gaps.
+A literature review (also known as a narrative review) is an integrated analysis of the existing literature used to summarize a body of literature, draw conclusions about a topic, and identify research gaps.
 By understanding the current state of the literature, you can show how new research fits into the larger research landscape.

 A Literature Review is NOT: